 US election 2024 timeline: Key campaign dates

-The pace of the 2024 presidential campaign is quickening and the first Republican candidate debate took place on Wednesday night with the primaries a matter of months away.
+The pace of the 2024 presidential campaign is quickening with the Iowa caucuses only four months away.

+Republican candidates faced off in their first presidential debate in August, with the second debate night this month quickly approaching as campaigns ramp up.

-However, the 2024 election timetable has also been complicated by the blizzard of litigation faced by Donald Trump who will have to juggle campaigning with a series of court appearances.
+However, the 2024 timetable is also complicated by the blizzard of litigation faced by Donald Trump, who will have to juggle campaigning with a series of court appearances.

-Here The Telegraph gives you a comprehensive overview of all the key dates to look out for.
+Here The Telegraph gives you a comprehensive overview of all the key dates coming up and those you missed.

 2023